vishakhakashyap/General/README.md

 This repository contains code and resources for a customer segmentation project using the K-Means clustering algorithm.
-The goal of this project is to group customers into distinct segments based on their age, Spending Score, and annual income.
+The goal of this project was to group customers into distinct segments based on their age, Spending Score,customer ID and annual income.The libraries used were numpy, pandas, matplotlib.